silinternational/speed-snitch-admin-ui/README.md

 1. Run `make` from the project root.
 1. The app will be running on the localhost at [http://localhost:3000](http://localhost:3000).

+## Local development

+1. Run `make dev` from the project root.
+1. The app will be running on the localhost at [http://localhost:3000](http://localhost:3000).

 # Build for deployment

 1. Review Environment settings.